 Queens Park

-Next, the trike rider turned west and past Queens Park.
+Firstly, the trike rider turned west and past Queens Park.
 It is a 26-hectare urban park, set in a natural amphitheatre at the foot of dramatic sandstone cliffs, with panoramic views of the Sydney region.
 It’s right next to the famous Centennial Park so they rode through the gates and into Centennial Park.
-The holiday in Sydney tour shows many places other visitors don’t get to see!

 Centennial Park